tcarland/wireguard-manager/README.md

 ### Creating key pairs

-The *wg.sh* script relies a few defaults to simplify configuration.
+The *wg.sh* script relies on a few defaults to simplify configuration.
 As shown in the previous yaml examples, the tool uses the default locations of `${HOME}/.wg_pvt.key` and `${HOME}/.wg_pub.key` for the key pair.

 Note that using `sudo` can confuse key locations from the use of `$HOME`.
-Ensure the key file locations are referenced correctly, ideally using an an absolute path.
+Ensure the key file locations are referenced correctly, ideally using an absolute path to avoid said confusion.

 Using the *wg.sh* script with the `genkey` option will generate a key pair in the default location.